 What has been your student experience at City so far?

-The learning experience has been the most purposeful in my life.
-With a foundation of over 5 years work experience I’m returning to studies in order to acquire new knowledge and skills with a clear action plan on how these new knowledge and skills will be put to practical use.
+The learning experience has been the most purposeful of my life.
+With a foundation of over 5 years work experience I’m returning to study to acquire new knowledge and skills with a clear action plan on how these new knowledge and skills will be put to practical use.

 Meeting and building relations with international students in my class have broadened my aesthetic horizons and expanded my network globally.